The Ultimate Prepper's List of Gear and Supplies for When SHTF

 - Excellent for defense, especially against multiple attackers.

-- Able to be used for hunting, though typically only recommended for smaller game.
+- Able to be used for hunting, though the 5.56 cartridge is

 - Highly customizable, with a wide range of available optics, scopes, and accessories.